About Bridget

 “When I can accept myself just as I am, then I can change.”
 Carl Rogers

-I graduated from Fordham University's Master of Clinical Social Work program in 2020 and earned my License in Clinical Social Work (LCSW) in New York State in 2024.
-My postgraduate training in humanistic psychotherapy was with the New York Person-Centered Resource Center.
+She graduated from Fordham University's Master of Clinical Social Work program in 2020 and earned her License in Clinical Social Work (LCSW) in New York State in 2024.
+Her postgraduate training in humanistic psychotherapy was with the New York Person-Centered Resource Center.

-There are many modalities that impact my work with clients, including person-centered, psychodynamic, CBT (thought work) and more, however the relationship between the body and emotions almost always plays a role in how I understand my clients.
+There are many modalities that impact her work with clients, including person-centered, psychodynamic, CBT (thought work) and more.
+However, the relationship between the body and emotions almost always plays a role in how she understands her clients.

 It is my privilege to be allowed into my clients' inner worlds.